 AI Gone Rogue, or AI Governance Gone Missing?

-On 28 April 2026, according to widely reported accounts based on company statements, a software company called PocketOS reportedly lost its entire production database in nine seconds.
+On 28 April 2026, a software company called PocketOS reportedly lost its entire production database in nine seconds, according to widely reported accounts based on the company's own statements.

 Not because of a cyberattack.